Burns Family Meals

-There's a window of time (for my 10AM pick-up, it's about 1:30AM) where I can add additional items to the
+There's a window of time (for my early morning pick-up, it's about 1:30AM) where I can add additional items to the

 Dedicated Parking Spaces:

-There are five parking spaces that are only for online grocery pickup.
+There are dedicated parking spaces for online grocery pickup.

 They bring the groceries out, and put them in your car:

 When I pull into the pick-up slot, I call the number on the sign to let them know I'm there.